ilyasolgun11/paws-play-pp1/README.md

 ### Eligibility Form Section Content: <a name="eligibility-form"></a>

-- This section displays a form with 5 field-sets for the user to fill in; the legends are General Details, Vaccinations, Behavior, Socialization and Owner Detials.
+- This section displays a form with 5 field-sets for the user to fill in; the legends are General Details, Vaccinations, Behavior, Socialization and Owner Details.
 - The inputs with type="text" has label's that is only visible to screen readers for ascetic's reasons.
 - Once the user fill's out all required fields and clicks submit they will be navigates to the eligibility-submission.html page.